rychlym/dotnet-tools-outdated/README.md

 ## Installation

-Download and install the [.NET Core 3.1 SDK or .NET 6 SDK](https://www.microsoft.com/net/download) currently in LTS (Long Term Support) or newer (or between).
+Download and install the [.NET 6 SDK or .NET 8 SDK](https://www.microsoft.com/net/download) currently in LTS (Long Term Support) or newer (or between).
 Once installed, run the following command:

 ```bash